LukaRakic00/JavaSpring-Project/README.md

 # **Java Spring project**
-Aspect-oriented programming in Java through a practical Spring application project in Angular for an online bookstore
+Explore Aspect-oriented programming in Java by implementing a practical Spring application for a team manager in the FIFA game, complete with CRUD operations, all developed in Eclipse IDE.
+Utilize Postman for thorough API testing.